Medication-Assisted Detox For Drugs and Alcohol

 Withdrawal symptoms from barbiturates can cause mild effects, like restlessness, stomach cramps, nausea, and vomiting, but can also be fatal.
 The majority of people undergoing barbiturate withdrawal experience seizures, thoughts of suicide, extreme confusion, and increased body temperature.

-Benzodiazepine Withdrawal And Detox
+Benzodiazepine Withdrawals And Detox

 Benzodiazepines are central nervous system depressant medications prescribed for their sedative-hypnotic effects and used to treat several conditions, including anxiety and insomnia.
 However, benzodiazepines have become drugs that are commonly misused.
 Especially when mixed with other central nervous system depressants, these drugs can lead to a fatal overdose.